1 9 8 4 (UK)

 This Channel 4 Sunday afternoon children’s series was created by Anne Wood who would go on to create The Teletubbies and become one of the richest women in Britain.

-The show was a magazine programme for children, with items linked by Pob – a goblin-like child in a pink and yellow striped jumper.
+The show was a magazine programme for children, with items linked by Pob – a goblin-like part-sock, part-monkey puppet in a pink and yellow striped jumper.

 25-year-old Robin Stevens provided Pob’s voice – a curious kind of squeaking adopted after unsuccessful experiments with electronic sounds.